delhatch/PiPod_ePaper/README.md

   <li>Power-up and go through the configuration screens.
 Create the user "pi" with a password of your choosing.
 Reboot and log in.</li>
   <li>At the prompt: sudo raspi-config
     <ul>
-      <li>Go into Menu Item #1.
+      <li>Go into Menu Item #1, then select S2.
 Enter the SSID and passphrase for your wi-fi.</li>
-      <li>Select menu item #1, then select S5 (Boot/Auto-login) select and enable "Console Autologin", then select "Back"</li>
+      <li>Select menu item #1, then select S5 (Boot/Auto-login) select and enable "Console Autologin".</li>
-      <li>From top menu, select #3 "Interface Options" the select and enable I1 "Enable SSH".</li>
+      <li>From the top menu, select #3 "Interface Options" then select and enable I1 "Enable SSH".</li>
-      <li>Then select and enable I4 "Enable I2C".</li>
+      <li>From the top menu, select #3 "Interface Options" then select and enable I4 "Enable I2C".</li>
       <li>Select "Back" to top screen, then "Finish" and then reboot.</li>
     </ul></li>
-  <li>Type sudo nano /boot/firmware/config.txt and make the following changes:
+  <li>Type: sudo nano /boot/firmware/config.txt and make the following changes:
     <ul>
       <li>If necessary, un-comment dtparam=spi=on (to turn on the SPI port)</li>
       <li>comment-out the "dtparam=audio=on" line</li>